webpack --env prod

 Create additional assets for the chunks.

 Called to determine wheter or not generate chunks assets.
-Returning anything !== false
+Returning anything !== false will allow chunk assets generation.

 Executed before creating the chunks assets.